Kostrzyn nad Odrą: 20th century

-After the war the ruined town became part of Poland again by decision of the Potsdam Conference; Germans remaining in the town were expelled westward in accordance with the Potsdam Agreement.
+After the war the ruined town became part of Poland again by decision of the Potsdam Conference; Germans remaining in the town were expelled westward.
 The town was repopulated by Poles, many of whom were refugees from Soviet-annexed former eastern Poland, from where they had been displaced by Soviet authorities in accordance to new borders decided at Yalta Conference, while most were re-settlers from central Poland.

 The remnants of the old town within the fortress walls, including the castle in which the young Frederick the Great had been imprisoned, were razed after the war and the bricks were used to rebuild Polish cities elsewhere.
 More recently, plans to rebuild some of the old town in a historical style were considered, but this project appears to be on hold.
 The section of the town on the west bank of the Oder remained in Germany and is now called Küstrin-Kietz.

 Between 2004 and 2019 Kostrzyn hosted the annual Pol'and'Rock Festival (formerly Przystanek Woodstock) in the summer, the largest open-air music festival in Europe and one of the largest in the world.